-- 1. The clinical information system SHALL conform to mandatory requirements for the role of a CIS Producer [NEHTA2012c] as follows: - a.
-UC.CIS.001 (check if an advertised PCEHR exists): 019100 - UC.CIS.201 (upload a clinical document): 017841, 017842, 019100 - UC.CIS.202 (supersede a clinical document): 017841, 017842, 019100, 018338 - d.
+- 1. The Clinical Information System SHALL conform to mandatory requirements for the role of a CIS Producer [NEHTA2012e] as follows: - a.
+UC.CIS.001 (check if an advertised PCEHR exists): 019100 - b.
+UC.CIS.201 (upload a clinical document): 017841, 017842, 019100 - c.
+UC.CIS.202 (supersede a clinical document): 017841, 017842, 019100, 018338 - d.
 UC.CIS.203 (remove a clinical document): 017887, 019377, 019100.

-Note: Although the specification of these requirements [NEHTA2012c] states they apply to clinical information systems accessing the PCEHR system, they are extended here to also apply to clinical information systems sending proprietary dispense records to an intermediary system for transformation into PCEHR Dispense Records.
+Note: Although the specification of these requirements [NEHTA2012e] states that they apply to clinical information systems accessing the PCEHR system, they are extended here to also apply to clinical information systems sending proprietary prescription records to an intermediary system for transformation into PCEHR Prescription Records.

-- 2. The clinical information system SHALL set the default consent for each dispense item to 'Consent Not Indicated' and SHALL NOT allow any subsequent changes to the dispense item consent settings if: - a.
-The dispensing organisation is not a PCEHR participant; or - b.
-The dispenser's HPI-I is determined to be invalid; or - c.
-The dispensing organisation's HPI-O is determined to be invalid; or - d.
+- 2. The Clinical Information System SHALL set the default consent for each prescription item to 'Consent Not Indicated' and SHALL NOT allow any subsequent changes to the prescription item consent settings if: - a.
+The prescribing organisation is not a PCEHR Participant; or - b.
+The prescriber's HPI-I is determined to be invalid; or - c.
+The prescribing organisation's HPI-O is determined to be invalid; or - d.
 The healthcare consumer's IHI is determined to be invalid.

-In all other cases the clinical information system SHALL call doesPCEHRExist prior to setting the default consent settings.
+In all other cases, the clinical information system SHALL call doesPCEHRExist prior to setting the default consent settings.

-- Note: a) Requirements for the validation of healthcare identifiers are stated in the requirements for clinical information systems [NEHTA2012c], including those making the validation of an IHI mandatory.
-Validation of HPI-I and HPI-O is mandatory only if they are manually entered into the clinical information system [NEHTA2012d, requirements 10038 and 10040], otherwise validation of HPI-I and HPI-O prior to creating a dispense record is optional. - b) An intermediary system may not validate healthcare identifiers, so this validation must be performed by clinical information systems accessing the intermediary system.
+Notes: a) Requirements for the validation of healthcare identifiers are stated in the requirements for clinical information systems [NEHTA2012e], which state that the validation of an IHI is mandatory.
+Validation of an HPI-I and HPI-O is mandatory if they are manually entered into the clinical information system [NEHTA2012d, requirements 10038 and 10040], otherwise validation of HPI-I and HPI-O prior to creating a prescription record is optional. b) Validation of healthcare identifiers must be performed by a clinical information system that is accessing the intermediary system.
+The intermediary system may validate healthcare identifiers, but that is more properly the role of participating clinical information systems.

-- c) Requirements in this document refer to three consent states: 'Consent Not Indicated, 'Consent Indicated' and 'Consent Withdrawn'.
-The method of indicating the consent states will depend on the format of the proprietary prescription record. - d) The phrase 'prior to' means the existence of the PCEHR is determined during the episode of care (i.e. during the healthcare consumer presence at the dispensing organisation). - 3.
-If the doesPCEHRExist service returns an error of PCEHR_ERROR_0004 the clinical information system SHALL set the default consent setting for each dispense item to 'Consent Not Indicated' and SHALL NOT allow any subsequent changes to the dispense item consent settings. - Note: The doesPCEHRExist service will return an error of PCEHR_ERROR_0004 if the healthcare provider organisation (i.e. the dispensing organisation) is not a PCEHR participant. - 4.
-The clinical information system SHALL set the default dispense item consent information by obtaining from the intermediary system the consent settings for the most recent dispense item, or the prescription item if the last dispense item is not available.
-Information about the prescription item, last dispense item, and the doesPCEHRExist call SHALL be used as follows: - a.
-If a previous dispense item for the prescription has been obtained from the intermediary system and if the consent setting for the most recent dispense item is not 'Consent Not Indicated', then the clinical information system SHALL set the default consent setting for the new dispense item to be the same as the consent setting for the most recent dispense item. - b.
-If the clinical information system could not obtain a previous dispense item from the intermediary system then the clinical information system SHALL obtain the corresponding prescription item.
-If the consent setting for the prescription item is not 'Consent Not Indicated', then then the clinical information system SHALL set the default consent setting for the dispense item to be the same as the consent setting for the prescription item. - c.
-If the prescription item or a previous dispense item could not be obtained from the intermediary system or if the consent setting for both was 'Consent Not Indicated', then the clinical information system SHALL determine the default dispense item consent setting based on the returned status of the doesPCEHRExist call: - If the PCEHR is found to exist, the default dispense item consent SHALL be set to 'Consent Indicated'; or - ii.
-If the PCEHR is not found, the default dispense item consent status SHALL be 'Consent Not Indicated'; or - iii.
-If the attempt to find the PCEHR returns an error state, the default dispense item consent status SHALL be 'Consent Not Indicated'.
+c) Requirements in this document refer to three consent states: 'Consent Not Indicated, 'Consent Indicated', and 'Consent Withdrawn'.
+The method of indicating the consent states will depend on the format of the proprietary prescription record.

+d) The phrase 'prior to' means the existence of the PCEHR is determined during the episode of care (i.e. during the healthcare consumer's presence at the prescribing organisation).

+3. If the doesPCEHRExist service returns an error of PCEHR_ERROR_0004 the clinical information system SHALL set the default consent setting for each prescription item to 'Consent Not Indicated' and SHALL NOT allow any subsequent changes to the prescription item consent settings.

+Note: The doesPCEHRExist service will return an error of PCEHR_ERROR_0004 if the healthcare provider organisation (i.e. the prescribing organisation) is not a PCEHR participant.

+- 4. The clinical information system SHALL use the returned status of the doesPCEHRExist call prior to setting default prescription item consent settings such that one of the following is selected: - a.
+If the PCEHR is found to exist, the prescription item consent SHALL be set to indicate 'Consent Indicated'; - b.
+If the PCEHR is not found, the prescription item consent SHALL be set to 'Consent Not Indicated'; or - c.
+If the attempt to find the PCEHR returns an error state, the prescription item consent SHALL be set to 'Consent Not Indicated'.

-Note: If the healthcare consumer has a non-advertised PCEHR, the doesPCEHRExist will indicate the PCEHR does not exist.
+Note: If the healthcare consumer has a non-advertised PCEHR the doesPCEHRExist will indicate the PCEHR does not exist.